mcdougallab/matlabneuroninterface/README.md

 - **setup**
     - to add the appropriate directories to your path (you might need to change the NEURON installation directory)
-    - to generate the library definition file
+    - to generate the library definition file (there is no need to adapt this file after generation)
     - to build the library interface
 - **example_run**
     - to call some functions from the library